beyondstorage/site/docs/go-storage/internal/object-lazy-stat.md

 An `Object` pointer points to the object carries all object metadata.

-`Object` carries all the object metadata, including the client in witch the object alive, global metadata for object, service defined metadata, user defined metadata.
+`Object` carries all the object metadata, including the client in which the object alive, global metadata for object, service defined metadata, user defined metadata.
 And it supports `get/set` functions.
 Also, all the metadata could be got by `stat` internal.

-### Lazy Stat Strategy
+## Lazy Stat Strategy

 `Lazy Stat` strategy is to avoid `stat` too many times.
 It's used to fetch data from the remote when required and no matter `stat` success or not, it will be executed exactly once.